We earn a commission for products purchased through some links in this article.

-Hunger is one of the most likely reasons why babies cry, particularly when they’re newborn.
+Hunger is one of the most likely reasons.
+So when you ask why is my baby crying bear that in mind, particularly when they’re newborn.

-Babies have very small stomachs, so they can’t hold much milk.
-They get hungry very quickly, so you should try breastfeeding or bottle feeding them frequently, even if their last feed wasn’t very long ago.
+Babies have very small stomachs – the size of a cherry pip – and can’t hold much milk.
+Because of this they get hungry very quickly.
+Try breastfeeding or bottle feeding them frequently, even if their last feed didn’t seem that long ago.

 With formula milk, babies tend to need to feed less, with up to two hours in between feeds.
 If your baby doesn’t finish their feed, they may benefit from drinking less milk more often.